bertholdm/isfdb3-calibre/README.md

 - Some time ago, isfdb.org blocked advanced search access for non-logged-in users.
   ISFDB3 has a fallback to simple search with title only and a filter for irrelevant record types (INTERIORART, ...) and author(s).
   To avoid large title lists for short or generic titles ("Stars") with the default "contains" search, the search is switched to "exact match", if the first character in the title field is an equal sign ("=").
+  However, there is a risk of a timeout, as a simple search often returns thousands of titles (a search for "The House" by H. P. Lovecraft returns 3,124 results, since all titles with this phrase are returned and the author is ignored), so the filters may not work.

 Version History:
+Version 1.4.8 10-14-2025
+- Correct a regression that leads to a false series index.
 Version 1.4.7 10-05-2025
 - Regex for series index search in notes enhanced.
 Version 1.4.6 10-02-2025